Skip to main content

 Following these tips can help:

-Door-to-door salespeople might say special deals and discounts are only available if you sign up to them straight away.
+Door-to-door salespeople might say special deals and discounts are only available if you sign up straight away.
 This can sound exciting, but take time to stop and think before buying.
 Ask yourself if it's something you really need.
-Even if it is, you might be able to get it cheaper at the shops.
+Even if it is, you might be able to get it cheaper somewhere else, so do your research before you decide.

-To avoid being tricked or pressured by pushy door-to-door salespeople, put up a Do Not Knock sticker.
+To avoid being pressured by pushy door-to-door salespeople, put up a Do Not Knock sticker or make your own sign that says “No sales people allowed”.

 Know your consumer rights